mspnp/iot-guidance/src/hotPathSpark/readme.md

 1. Open portal click on cosmosdb created on the resource group and click on keys, then click on copy primarary key( read and write) and endpoint.

-2. Or run the following az commands.
+2. Or run the following az commands:

 ```Bash
 az cosmosdb show --name <cosmos_db_account> -g <resource_group_name>